Understanding mortgage interest and how it’s calculated

 Your credit history

-Lenders will be wary, which is why you're likely to be offered higher mortgage rates than other borrowers with a stronger credit record.
+Lenders will be wary that you might miss payments again in the future.
+This means you're likely to be offered higher mortgage rates than other borrowers with a stronger credit record.

 Check your credit score for free and pick up tips on how to improve it with MoneySuperMarket’s Credit Score service.